Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Fermionic open quantum systems

 Similarly, for odd $N$,

 Here, $N$ is the total number of fermion operators, and we choose $\psi_i$ with odd $i$ to be real and symmetric and $\psi_i$ with even $i$ to be pure imaginary and antisymmetric,

-with complex conjugation $\mathcal{K}$ so that the corresponding complex fermion operators will be real.
-From these representations, we verify the relation
+with complex conjugation $\mathcal{K}$, so that the corresponding complex fermion operators will be real.
+From these representations, we verify the relations

-On the other hand, once we add an antiunitary symmetry, a four-fold algebraic structure emerges, similar to the Hermitian case.
+On the other hand, once we add an antiunitary symmetry, a four-fold algebraic structure emerges.
 In addition to total fermion parity and modular conjugation, let us consider, similarly to time reversal, an antiunitary operation $\mathcal{R}$ that acts as